 Record the TOTAL PRODUCTION of the harvested commodity.
-For some respondents, this may require multiplying average yield per acre by the number of acres harvested (column 2).
+For some respondents, this may require multiplying average yield per acre by the number of acres harvested (column 2) and recording the total.
+Mis-recording yield and not total is a common error.

 Production MUST be reported in the unit indicated inside the item code box.
-If the operator reports production in a different unit than indicated, be sure to record complete information about that unit, including its weight.
-This allows you, or the Regional Field Office, to correctly convert the total production into the required unit.
+If the operator reports production in a unit different from the one indicated, make the quick conversion (cwt = 100 pounds) or be sure to record complete information about that unit, including unit weight.
+Later, you, or the Regional Field Office, can to convert the total production into the standard unit.

-If harvest is not complete at the time of the interview due to adverse weather conditions, ask the respondent for an estimate of final production from all acres harvested and remaining to be harvested.
-The crop left on the field is yet to be sold (since it is still on the farm), so the asset value of that crop (estimated production and price) needs to be recorded in Section J, Item 3a.
-Record the expenses spent for both the harvested and un-harvested crop during the year in Section I (Farm Expenditures).
-Be sure to record notes accurately.
+If harvest is not complete at the time of the interview, ask the respondent for an estimate of final production from all acres harvested and remaining to be harvested.
+The crop left on the field is yet to be sold (since it is still on the farm), so the asset value of that crop (estimated production multiplied by price) needs to be recorded in Section J, Item 3a.
+Record the expenses spent for both the harvested and unharvested crop during the year in Section I (Farm Expenditures).
+Be sure to record notes for unusual items.